killermosi/OXC-ModPortal/_internal/v1.0.0/specifications/03-ModManagement.md

     * Files uploaded will be moved from the temporary storage location to the normal storage location and added to the database
     * Changed files will have their properties updated

+### Files upload

+Since the mod files are potentially very large, they will be uploaded in chunks.